sustech-topology/TopCap/supplements/stft_image/README.txt

-Images for phonetic data after short time Fourier transform
+Some examples of Images for phonetic data after short time Fourier transform